Perrott Lyon Mathieson: Ronald Grant Lyon (1920–2006)

 Ronald Lyon, known as 'Tiger', was born in Creswick but his family soon moved to Geelong.
 Ronald and his elder brother Eric were educated at the Geelong Junior Technical School (taught by their father, a respected chemistry teacher), Geelong High School and the Gordon Institute.
 The final years of the Gordon course merged with the Architectural Atelier, a night school at the University of Melbourne, and both Ron and Eric graduated as architects.

 In the late 1930s, Lyon commuted to Melbourne to work in the offices of two great Modernists: Edward Billson and Frederick Romberg.
 In 1941, before completing his course, he enlisted in the AIF and served as a lieutenant in the Corps of Engineers in New Guinea.
 He obtained registration and became a member of the RVIA after returning from the war.
 In 1949, he worked for Maxwell Fry and Jane Drew in London.
 On his return in 1952 Lyon joined the office of Leslie M. Perrott & Associates.
 Ronald Lyon married Marietta Perrott, daughter of Leslie M Perrott Sr, who worked in her father's firm as an architecture renderer and illustrator; they had four sons, Corbett, Cameron (died 2018), Carey and Hamish, all of whom became architects.
 In 1996 three of the sons set up an office, Lyons Architecture which is one of Australia's leading architecture firms today.
 In 1970 'Tiger' became a formal partner, with Leslie M Perrott (Jnr), by then his brother in law.
 In the early 1980s he was the lead designer with Gerard De Prue on the Rialto Towers.

 Throughout four decades of successful practice, Lyon was deeply involved in professional, industrial and welfare activities.
 He was President of the RVIA in 1965, and again under the new name, the 'RAIA Victorian Chapter', in 1966.
 In 1984 Ronald Lyon was awarded an AM for services to the community and his profession.
 Marietta died in 2003, followed by Ronald in 2006.

 Leslie M Perrott Junior (1926–2001)

 After graduating in 1951, Leslie Jnr, known simply as Les Perrott, set about expanding the office to take part in the postwar boom.
 With the retirement of his father in 1966, he became lead architect of the firm, along with Ron Lyon, and was generally responsible for getting in the work rather than designing.
+He was instrumental in designing the Forest Hill Shopping Centre.